ArdalanJaf/teach/README.md

 # AI-Powered English Teaching Platform

 This project is a scalable platform designed to help users improve their English skills, particularly in preparation for language exams.
-It uses AI-generated feedback to guide user learning and will support both public use and B2B integrations.
+It uses AI-generated feedback to guide user learning and will support both public use and potential B2B integrations.

 ---